soymadip/My-Practice-Environment/PYTHON/Notes/• Day 41-60/48 - local vs global variables.md

 ```
 In this example, we have a global variable x and a local variable y.
 We can access the value of the global variable x from within the function, but we cannot access the value of the local variable y outside of the function.

+---
 # The global keyword
 Now, what if we want to modify a global variable from within a function?
 This is where the global keyword comes in.

-The global keyword is used to declare that a variable is a global variable and should be accessed from the global scope.
-Here's an example:
+The global keyword is used to declare that **a variable is a global variable and should be accessed from the global scope**.
+- Here's an example:
 ```python
 x = 10 # global variable